Methods, Curriculum Types, and State Requirements

 It’s not uncommon for someone with an anxiety disorder to also suffer from depression or vice versa.
 Nearly one-half of those diagnosed with depression are also diagnosed with an anxiety disorder.

-Through classroom accommodations, teachers can help students with anxiety to keep their studies on track as they work to manage their disorder(s).
+Through classroom accommodations, teachers can help students with anxiety keep their studies on track as they manage their disorder(s).
 Which accommodations might be most useful will depend on the specific symptoms the student experiences.
 Thus, it is good...

 GAD Behavioral Management

 Behavioral management of GAD is often most effective when tailored to the individual's specific needs and when multiple strategies are combined.
-Working with a mental health professional can help in developing and implementing an effective management plan.
-It involves a...
+Working with a mental health professional can help develop and implement an effective management plan.
+It involves a combination...

 Treatment and management of Generalized Anxiety Disorder (GAD) typically involve a combination of therapies, medications, and lifestyle changes.
 The goal is to reduce symptoms, improve functioning, and enhance quality of life.
 It is important to find healthy coping skills...